 On February 2, 2016, the City Council approved a new Advanced Learning Library to be built that will better provide for the current and future educational and technological needs of our community.
 The library will be built in a new location, near the Arkansas River and across the street from Exploration Place.

 This is probably the question we get more than any other!
-Our target is a spring of 2018 grand opening.
-The ceremonial groundbreaking at this future library site, 711 W. 2nd St., was Wednesday, July 6.
+The ceremonial groundbreaking at this future library site, 711 W. 2nd St., was Wednesday, July 6, 2016.
 Construction is expected to last about 20 months.
+Our grand opening target is spring 2018.

 The current Central Library building is the property of the City of Wichita.
-The City Council will make the decision on the future of the building.
+The City Council will decide the future of the building.

 Book a free program about the Advanced Learning Library for your organization or club meeting.